r-coh/javascript-switch-statement/README.md

 ### Cases

+Cases define blocks of instructions for the program to execute once a given result for an expression matches the case constant.
+The are used to control program flow within a switch statement, separating pieces of work a program should perform once a case is matched.

-Cases define how values from the expression compares to each given case.
-In Javascript, the comparision of results is strict `===`, meaning values must be of the same type.
+In Javascript, the comparision of results is strict `===`, meaning values being compared must be of the same type as well as the same value.

-To retain changes made while executing a switch statement, variables are set outside of the switch block, and their values can be altered within the matching cases.
+To retain changes made while executing a switch statement, variables are set outside of the switch block, and their values can be altered when executing a switch statement.

-Variables can also be scoped within the case blocks of a given clause by using `let` and `const`.
+Variables can also be scoped within the case blocks of a given clause by using `let` and `const`, to ensure they are only available within the execution instructions of that case only.

 One outsanding feature of cases, is the different outcomes based on the provision of `break` statement at the end of the case blocks.
-When provided, once its encoutered, the excution within the switch block ends, otherwise, other clauses are evaluated.
+When provided, the excution within the switch block ends, otherwise, other case clause's statements are evaluated.

 ### Default Case

 The default case is optional and can be defined in whichever position within the switch block, its evaluated when all the other cases do no match the value of given expression.
-A `break` statement is not necessary in this case as the excution of the switch statement ends here anyway.
+A `break` statement is not necessary in this case as the execution of the switch statement ends here anyway.

 ## Examples of Switch Statements